DivineUgorji/codesuperstarr/README.md

 ## ✍️ Blogging and Writing
 I write and blog regularly on Hashnode

+## ⚡ Fun fact:
+clean and maintanable code is like chocolate flavored ice cream...sweet to work with

+## 💬 Ask me about
+- Software Development
+- Android App Development
+- Software Quality Assurance
+- Community Development

-- 📫 How to reach me:
+## 📫 How to reach me:
 We can connect on Twitter

-⚡ Fun fact: clean and maintanable code is like chocolate flavored ice cream...sweet to work with

-- 💬 Ask me about
-Tech stacks listed below

--

 <!--
 **codesuperstarr/codesuperstarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.